 - Step 1: Look up your class(es) in the Schedule of Classes to see if there is a mandatory on-campus orientation and/or on-campus meetings.
 If you are new to Cabrillo, visit the online orientation.

-- Step 3: The majority of courses use Blackboard, an online learning management system that holds your course content.
+- Step 3: The majority of courses use Canvas, an online learning management system that holds your course content.
 Those that don't are listed in the distance education schedule.
 Check the distance education schedule first.
 Blackboard will only be available through spring 2016 term.
 Most courses will be on Canvas during this transition.

 - Step 5: If you wish to add a class after the term begins, contact your instructor for an Add Code and add on WebAdvisor.
 Your added course will show up in Canvas before the end of the day in which you register.